-Would you try ‘Bog butter’ from 3,000 BC?
-Over 100 pounds of "bog butter" were discovered in Tullamore, County Offaly in 2013.
-This ancient food substance, thought to been buried as a form of refrigeration, is thought to be 5,000 years old, dating from the Iron Age.
+Over 100 pounds of "bog butter" were discovered in Tullamore, Co Offaly in 2011.
+This ancient food substance, thought to have been buried as a form of refrigeration, is thought to be 5,000 years old, dating from the Iron Age.

 Joe explained: "We were cutting turf and I found what looked like a huge piece of timber…We took it out with a spade and it turned out to be bog butter."